-- 3. The condition set out in Article 219(4) of the Financial Regulation shall apply to each implementing partner on a portfolio basis. - 4.
-75 % of the EU guarantee under the EU compartment as referred to in the first subparagraph of Article 4(1), amounting to EUR 19 614 232 554 56 365 380 000, shall be granted to the EIB Group.
-The EIB Group shall provide an aggregate financial contribution amounting to EUR 4 903 558 139 9 418 270 000.
-This contribution shall be provided in a manner and form that facilitates the implementation of the InvestEU Fund and the achievement of the objectives set out in Article 14(2). - 5.
+3. The condition set out in Article 219(4) of the Financial Regulation shall apply to each implementing partner on a portfolio basis.

+- 4. 75 % of the EU guarantee under the EU compartment as referred to in the first subparagraph of Article 4(1), amounting to EUR 19 614 232 554, shall be granted to the EIB Group.
+The EIB Group shall provide an aggregate financial contribution amounting to EUR 4 903 558 139.
+That contribution shall be provided in a manner and form that facilitates the implementation of the InvestEU Fund and the achievement of the objectives set out in Article 15(2). - 5.
 The remaining 25 % of the EU guarantee under the EU compartment shall be granted to other implementing partners, which shall also provide a financial contribution to be determined in the guarantee agreements. - 6.
 Best efforts shall be made to ensure that, at the end of the investment period, a wide range of sectors and regions are covered and excessive sectoral or geographical concentration is avoided.
-Those efforts shall include incentives for smaller or less sophisticated NPBIs that have a comparative advantage due to their local presence, knowledge and investment competencies.
-The Commission shall develop a coherent approach to support these efforts.

-7. Support of the EU guarantee referred to in the first and second subparagraphs of Article 4(2) shall be granted under the conditions set out in Article 4(6) of Regulation [EURI].
-In other cases, support of the EU guarantee may be granted for financing and investment operations covered by this Regulation for an investment period ending on 31 December 2027.
+Those efforts shall include incentives for smaller or less sophisticated national promotional banks and institutions that have a comparative advantage due to their local presence, knowledge and investment competencies.
+The Commission shall develop a coherent approach to support those efforts. - 7.
+Support under the EU guarantee referred to in the first subparagraph of Article 4(2) of this Regulation shall be granted under the conditions set out in Article 3(6) of Regulation (EU) 2020/2094.
+In other cases, support under the EU guarantee may be granted for financing and investment operations covered by this Regulation for an investment period ending on 31 December 2027.

-Contracts between the implementing partner and the final recipient or the financial intermediary or other entity referred to in point (a) of Article 15(1) under the EU guarantee referred to in the first and second subparagraphs of Article 4(2) shall be signed by one year after the approval of the relevant financing or investment operation by the implementing partner.
-In other cases, contracts between the implementing partner and the final recipient or the financial intermediary or other entity referred to in point (a) of Article 15(1) shall be signed by 31 December 2028.
+Contracts between the implementing partner and the final recipient or the financial intermediary or other entity referred to in point (a) of Article 16(1) under the EU guarantee referred to in the first subparagraph of Article 4(2) shall be signed at the latest one year after the approval of the relevant financing or investment operation by the implementing partner.
+In other cases, contracts between the implementing partner and the final recipient or the financial intermediary or other entity referred to in point (a) of Article 16(1) shall be signed by 31 December 2028.

-Eligible financing and investment operations
+Article 14 Eligible financing and investment operations